 - A business plan is often a long document and the developer is often very close to the detail.
 As such, an independent review can add some perspective and also will catch some typos and other errors.

-6. Contact Scott Legal Services, P.C. for All of Your Entrepreneur, Investor & Business Owner Needs
+6. Contact Scott Legal, P.C. for All of Your Entrepreneur, Investor & Business Owner Needs

 Get Your Free Chart That Summarizes What To Consider When Forming A Business